-The underwriters propose to offer the common units directly to the public at the initial price set forth on the cover page of this prospectus supplement and to certain dealers (who may include the underwriters) at that initial price to public less a concession not in excess of \$0.978 per common unit.
-After the offering, the underwriters may change the offering price and other selling terms.
+The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$1.14 per unit.
+After the offering, the representatives may change the offering price and other selling terms.
+Sales of common units made outside of the United States may be made by affiliates of the underwriters.